 Since long-term trends and developments are difficult to accurately predict, our strategy focuses on the next three – relatively easily predictable – years.
 We are constantly changing and refining our strategy in line with not only extraneous circumstances, but also our own opportunities and findings while never losing sight of our vision.

 Our strategy is based on four pillars that help us on the path towards realising our vision.

-Our press office provides journalists with not only the latest news and information concerning animal protection and animal rights but also important background information.
-We assert our influence on the world of politics by organising petitions, taking part in conferences and engaging in direct dialogue .
-Through influential people and groups, we are also highly networked in the agricultural industry in particular.
+Our press office provides journalists with important background information as well as the latest news and information concerning animal protection and animal rights.
+We assert our influence on the world of politics by organizing petitions, taking part in conferences and engaging in direct dialogue .
+We also network intensively with influential people and groups, especially in the fields of research and agriculture.

 Strategy – the basis